 According to the latest info from a ResetEra member named boskee, CD Projekt Red failed certain technical milestones required before they could send Cyberpunk 2077 for approval.

-Earlier today, we reported the information from a Polish insider Borys Niespielak who claims that one of the main reasons for Cyberpunk 2077 delay lies in the current generation consoles, which are supposedly not powerful enough to run the game properly.
+Earlier today, from a Polish insider Borys Niespielak who claims that one of the main reasons for Cyberpunk 2077 delay lies in the current generation consoles, which are supposedly not powerful enough to run the game properly.

 Niespielak explained that, according to his sources, Cyberpunk 2077's performance on the original Xbox One console is "extremely unsatisfactory" and that there's essentially no way that Cyberpunk 2077 can run on the current-generation consoles in its current form.